mharen/mharen.github.io/blog/2012/2012-11-how-to-convert-battery-powered-led.md

 I recommend something other than tape.
 It looks awful.

-<strong>UPDATE (17-Nov-12)!</strong> I couldn’t stand how terrible the tape looked so I tried something a little different today:
+**UPDATE (17-Nov-12)!** I couldn’t stand how terrible the tape looked so I tried something a little different today:

 ![2012-11-17%25252011.42.26%25255B3%25255D.jpg](2012-11-17%25252011.42.26%25255B3%25255D.jpg)